 2. Use the mind map to brainstorm ideas

-Next, consider how each word in your mind map relates to your product.
+Consider how each word in your map relates to your product.
 If it’s a messenger app, here's an example of what you may come up with:

 - 'sleeping at night' — perhaps the app shouldn’t do anything while I sleep.
 Or, maybe it should sync everything while I sleep.

 - 'not thinking' — what can my app do to reduce the amount of things my user has to think about?

 This process can inspire new smart qualities for your app.

 Right side (text) - Consider a new Approach

 The back side of the card has a statement of something to consider related to storage, battery and data use.
 Under the statement, is an example of a feature or quality inspired by the card.
 Use these to generate more ideas or to adopt within your app.

 These cards were created in partnership with Guardian Project.

 Rank card—“Stacked” by Kristina D.C.
 Hoeppner is licensed under CC BY 2.0

 Rest card— Untitled Photo by Didier Baertschigerb is licensed under CC BY 2.0